spoonbobo/kakashi/README.md

 # Kakashi
 Kakashi (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with task system, knowledge base, under MCP protocols.

+Kakashi is under rapid development, welcome to contribute.

 ## Features
 - All-in-one MCP stack with easy-to-use client & servers
 - Intelligent task system based on chatroom's context